izabellalarsson/goteborghaha/README.md

 ## Assignment
 Create a React app and fetch some API.

-I decided to make people laugh with some typical Göteborgs humor.
-The app generates jokes for you to read and/or share.
+I decided to make people laugh with some typical Göteborgshumor.
+The app generates jokes for you to read and share among friends and enemies.
 With a 100% guarantee to laughter.

 I made my own APi and you can find it here: [https://goteborghaha.herokuapp.com/jokes](https://goteborghaha.herokuapp.com/jokes)